Daniel1999Akama/moringa_phase4_project/README.md

 Most tweets were directed to None brand category.
 This may indicate that customers were not engaging with the brand.

 # Recommendations
-we recommend that there be more customer engagement probably check on these area;
+We recommend that there be more customer engagement.
-*Churn ratio,
-*Socials media influencers through brand or product endorsment
-*Customer feedback
+Probably check on this areas;
+Churn ratio - rate at which customers discontinue their relationship with a product company within a given time period Social media influencers through brand or product endorsement Customer feedback - The brands can introduce a rating system to accurately capture the sentiments of their customers

 # Nextsteps
 1. In our future work, we plan to explore advanced techniques such as incorporating attention mechanisms, using ensemble methods to further enhance the model's performance by incorporating domain-specific and fine-tuning the model on industry-specific datasets could improve its accuracy and adaptability.